 - Street food and High Safety Standards

-Convenience food options are available anywhere in urban areas, from street stands to subway market.
+Comfort food options are available anywhere in urban areas, from street stands to subway market.
 Don’t be afraid to try these when traveling, whether you’re on a budget or not.
 These quick meals are often made and presented nicely in a to-go box with lots of variety and flavors.
 Some are local favorites that you couldn’t find in restaurants.
 Since Japanese food comes with some of the strictest safety standards anywhere, you aren’t likely to get a food-borne illness there.
 This is true for both fresh and raw seafood preparations as well.
 Yup, so try and indulge yourself with all the beauty of flavors.

 Lunch on the Go

 You could save tons of times for traveling by having lunch on-the-go with prepared bento (lunch box) instead of sitting in a restaurant, especially in Tokyo and other big cities like Osaka.
-Since most people here are busy, most popular lunch provided is often a quick meal like:
+Since most people here are busy, the most popular lunch provided is often a quick meal like:

 - A rice bowl with protein and vegetables (donburi).
 Tempura don is another pretty tasty rice bowl option.